dnorhoj/lectio.py/docs/quickstart.rst

     # Get the schedule for today
     schedule = me.get_schedule(datetime.now(), datetime.now() + timedelta(days=1))

-We now have a list of all :class:`lectio.helpers.Module` in the ``schedule`` variable.
+We now have a list of all :class:`lectio.helpers.schedule.Module` in the ``schedule`` variable.
 Let's print it:

 .. code-block:: python